foundriesio/docs/source/reference-manual/security/secure-boot-uefi.rst

 Enabling UEFI Secure Boot Usage in LmP
 --------------------------------------

-The signing process in LmP is controlled by the following Yocto Project variables:
+The signing process in LmP is controlled by the following Yocto Project variables, set in ``meta-subscriber-overrides/conf/machine/include/lmp-factory-custom.inc``:

 * ``UEFI_SIGN_KEYDIR``
     * Path for the directory containing the DB private key (``DB.key`` and ``DB.crt``),